-As a Bilingual Office Administration student, you will become eligible to start a full-time placement as of June 9, 2020, once you have passed all your courses.
-Placements are credited and may or may not be paid.
+As a Bilingual Office Administration student, you will become eligible to start a full-time placement as of May 26, 2022, once you have passed all your courses.
+Placements are credited and may or may not be paid

 The College facilitates your search for placement.
 Each year, the details of the process are addressed in the 'Orientation to the Workplace' course.

 The College has ensured that the program is on the Government of Canada's validated Post-Secondary CO-OP/Internship program.
 This allows federal departments to hire students registered in these programs.

 If you are an employer looking to hire a Bilingual Office Administration student, please contact us.